 Liz Silva served primarily in a consulting role in the execution of the program, and is co-PI on the grant.
 Liz is associate dean of graduate programs at the University of California San Francisco, and previously was the founding director of UCSF’s Motivating INformed Decisions Program, a career exploration program funded by an NIH Broadening Experiences in Scientific Training award.
 She is a former biomedical research scientist with interests and experience in science policy, particularly relating to publication and research ethics, reproducibility of research, and training of biomedical graduate students and postdocs.

 Serena serves as a copyeditor, job sim developer, and website specialist for InterSECT.
-She has interned at numerous literary agencies and publishing houses, including the Francis Goldin Agency, the Emma Sweeney Agency, and Bloomsbury Publishing, as well as at the New York Public Library for the Performing Arts.
-She currently works in digital production at The New Yorker.
+She currently works in editorial production at The New Yorker.
 Serena earned her BA in English Literature from Columbia University and her MFA in Writing from Washington University in St. Louis.